 Options for qualified school teachers

-North Americans who are qualified primary (elementary) or secondary (high) school teachers in their own state/country and who have at least two years' experience might consider applying for jobs at International Schools.
+North Americans who are qualified primary (elementary) or secondary (high) school teachers in their own state/country and who have at least two years' experience, ideally in their home country, might consider applying for jobs at International Schools.
 These are schools that teach the British or American national curriculum.
 Familiarity with the American curriculum would give you the edge over EU citizens and make it easier for your employer to justify getting a visa for you.
 To find a list of International Schools, go to http://www.state.gov/m/a/os/c1699.htm.

-*Germany is the one country in Western Europe where it is possible for non-EU citizens to live and work legally.
+*For now at least, Germany is the one country in Western Europe where it is still possible for non-EU citizens to live and work legally.
 This is because the majority of the work requires you to be freelance.
 On paper this sounds good; in practice, it’s simply not a viable option for an inexperienced newbie with a questionable grasp of German.
 Compulsory deductions would see you losing almost 60% of your wage and that’s before you’ve paid any rent.

 |The beautiful Plaza Mayor in Madrid|

-The jobs market in Western Europe – in particular in France, Spain and Italy – is extremely competitive.
-Most TEFLers have a degree and a CELTA or Trinity CertTESOL (as opposed to an online TEFL certificate) and at least a year’s full-time experience.
-Experience in preparing students for Cambridge exams (Starters, Movers, Flyers, KET, PET, FCE, CAE, CPE and BEC) or, to a lesser extent, Trinity exams is especially desirable.
-Nonetheless, it is possible to find work with a degree and an online TEFL certificate or even just a TEFL certificate – be prepared to look outside the main cities.
+The jobs market in Western Europe, and in particular in France, Spain and Italy, is extremely competitive.
+Most TEFLers have a degree, which can be in anything, a CELTA or Trinity CertTESOL (as opposed to an online TEFL certificate) and at least a year’s full-time experience teaching European learners.
+Experience in preparing students for Cambridge exams – Starters, Movers, Flyers, KET, PET, FCE, CAE, CPE and BEC – or, to a lesser extent, Trinity exams is especially desirable.
+Nonetheless, it is possible to find work with a degree and an online TEFL certificate or even just an online TEFL certificate – be prepared to look outside the main cities.

 Unless you are exceptionally highly-qualified, i.e., think a Master's (which can be in any discipline) and able to lecture at university level, you can pretty much forget about teaching in The Netherlands or Scandinavia.
-People educated in these countries have a very high level of English, so there is little need for private language schools.
+The education systems in these countries mean that Dutch and Scandinavian nationals usually have a very high level of English, so there is little need for private language schools.
 There may be some opportunities for teaching English to immigrants but these posts are few and far between.

 The peak hiring time for academic year jobs is September.
 If you miss this window, there will be a smaller hiring peak in very early January to replace teachers who jumped ship at Christmas.
 For these jobs you will need to hit the ground running so they might not be the best call for teachers with no prior experience.
 After that, there is precious little around until March/April when hiring begins for the summer camps.
 Note that summer camp jobs don’t start till mid-June at the earliest.
 Schools tend to shut down completely in August so bear that in mind when planning a CV drop.

 Wages in Europe tend to be quite low in comparison to the cost of living, especially for inexperienced newbies.
-Rent will be your biggest expense, particularly in more popular locations where you could be spending 33-50% of your salary on a room in a shared apartment.
+Rent will be your biggest expense, particularly in the larger cities where you could be spending 33-50% of your salary on a room in a shared apartment.
 Employers in Europe do not tend to reimburse flights or pay for relocation.
 Free housing is not necessarily a good thing as it’s generally only provided where the salary is far too low to live on.

 |No matter how difficult the day, students can always make you smile!|